The Nexus Autism Intervention System (NAIS)

 6. Help resolve nagging problems such as echolalia, pronoun reversals and to reduce problems of stereotypy.

-The third feature of the NAIS is its implementation.
-The NAIS Center provides a therapeutic milieu in which all children and staff participate.
-This means that while instruction is one-to-one, improvement in cognitive, social and language development requires systematic increases in more complex interaction with persons, places and things beyond the one-to-one teaching arrangement.
-Therefore, when one walks into the NAIS Center, one sees children talking with staff and other children, learning or playing with others, returning from other parts of the building, the bagel store, post office, library etc., In that same milieu, children, instructors and coordinators are seen along side of and on the floor with director Alan Schnee while he works with the Nexus team to improve each child’s understanding of and participation in an ever-changing world.
+The Nexus Center provides a therapeutic milieu in which all children and staff participate.
+This means that beyond the one-to-one teaching arrangement there are prescribed (and non-prescribed) encounters with others – confederates are everywhere – to challenge, support, connive and play with the youngsters throughout day.
+When one walks into the Nexus Center, one sees children talking with staff and other children, playing with others, returning from other parts of the building, the bagel store, post office, library etc., In that same milieu, children, instructors and coordinators are seen along side of and on the floor with director Alan Schnee while he works with the Nexus team to improve each child’s understanding of and participation in an ever-changing world.